imtiyaj43/DevOps/Tools-Setup/10-Tomcat-Installation.md

 To check if tomcat service is started: copy your public ip from instance and paste in into new tab http://your-public-ip:8080  it should show the default tomcat page.

-By default, Apache Tomcat service runs on 8080 port so edit the security group and add custom tcp but Jenkins also run on port 8080.
+By default, Apache Tomcat service runs on 8080 port so edit the security group and add custom tcp.

-For this issue Tomcat has a feature to change the connector port, for that follow steps:
+Tomcat has a feature to change the connector port, for that follow steps: